Erdemoz1980/erdem-second/README.md

-#For Fun branch
+#For Fun3

-Let's see making modifications here stays on this branch of for fun 2.
+This is forFun3 branch